fabianbaiertum/IMC-Prosperity-4/README.md

 #### Purification Pebbles: XS - XL
 For Pebbles, there was a strict relationship that all components added had the value 50k.
 We used this to improve the fair value for XL to do market making around 50k - midprice of the components.
-For XS and S there was a relationship similar to Pepper root, but now downwards trending: XS+S = 20k - slope times time.
+For XS and S, there was a relationship similar to Pepper root, but now downwards trending: XS+S = 20k - slope times time.
 We used the same strategy as for Pepper root here, just with the combination of XS and S. For M and L, we used a mean reversion approach.

 #### Organic Microchips
-For Microchips, we found a lead-lag relationship between Circle and the other assets, with Circle leading.
+For Microchips, we found a lead-lag relationship between Circle and the other assets, with Circle leading (see the figure below).
+Knowing such a relationship exists, we only traded the 4 other assets of microchips, excluding Circle.
+The strategy was simply that if Circle made a large enough directional movement over a specified period, we would trade it in all of the other assets with respect to the lag.
+For risk management, as it wasn't a perfect correlation, we would exit if the price change didn't behave as expected.
+Also, we would continue to stay in this position as long as Circle is moving in this direction, if our prediction is correct.

 *Figure: Lead-lag relationship of microchips*
 ![Microchips](pictures/microchips.png)